brk21/python-for-data-science/README.md

 #### Windows
 https://pythonforundergradengineers.com/installing-anaconda-on-windows.html

-## Meetup 1: Manipulating Data with Pandas + SQL and Working with APIs in Python
+## Meetup 1: Manipulating Data with Pandas + SQL and Working with REST APIs in Python
 We'll be working in Jupyter Notebooks with the Quandl API.
 Please sign up for a *free* API Key at https://www.quandl.com/

 If you have Anaconda, start by creating a virtual environment for this Meetup.